jclupo/Latin102-05/translation3.md

 D. Translation

-7 He cleaned in one day the dung stall of King Augeas, the greater part with Juno as assistant; By letting the river in, he washed all the dung.
+7 He cleaned the dung from stall of King Augeas in one day, the greater part while Juppiter was helping; By letting the river in, he washed all the dung.

-8 He brought the bull alive, with whom Pasiphae had sex, from the island of Crete to Mycenes.
+8 He brought the bull back alive, with whom Pasiphae had sex, from the island of Crete to Mycenes.

-9 Diomedes, King of Thrace, and his four horses, who ate human flesh, he killed along with Abdero the slave.
-ALso, the names of the horses were Podargus, Lampon, Xanthus, and Dinus.
+9 He killed King Diomedes of Thrace, and his four horses, who used to feed on human flesh, along with Abdero the slave.
+Also, the names of the horses were Podargus, Lampon, Xanthus, and Dinus.